Michael Mosley’s son writes book on weight-loss drugs continuing father’s work

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The son of the late TV doctor Michael Mosley is publishing a new guide to using weight-loss drugs as he honours his father’s memory.
+The son of Michael Mosley is publishing a book about using weight-loss drugs as he honours his father’s memory.

 He died aged 67 while on holiday on the Greek island of Symi last year, after going for a walk on the island in sweltering conditions.